 Once you've reviewed the veteran resources mentioned above, decided on the type of business you want to start, written out a business plan and calculated the financial costs, the next important step is to determine which type of business entity you should choose.

 Most small businesses start their company as an LLC since this structure allows pass-through taxation and offers protection for your personal assets in case of a lawsuit or business debt.
-If you’re not sure which entity is right for you, or you’re not confident filling out your government paperwork, contact Incfile today.
-We’ve helped more than 100,000 companies, and our incomparable business formation packages include a lifetime of customer support, online access to your incorporation documents and your first year of registered agent service for free.
-Check out our online business formation packages — starting at just $49 + state fees — to form your business today.
-You’ve served our country, now let us serve you!
+If you're not sure which entity is right for you, or you're not confident filling out your government paperwork, contact Incfile today.
+We've helped more than 250,000 companies, and our incomparable business formation packages include a lifetime of customer support, online access to your incorporation documents and your first year of registered agent service for free.
+Check out our online business formation packages — starting at just $0 + state fees with a free year of Registered Agent service — to form your business today.
+You've served our country, now let us serve you!